Esafosfina 5 g/50 ml.

 Composition

-The primary active substance in Esafosfina is Sodium Phosphate Monobasic.
-Each 50 ml of the solution contains 5 g of Sodium Phosphate Monobasic.
-The other components include water for injections and sodium hydroxide for pH adjustment.
+Each 50 ml vial contains 5 g of Sodium Phosphate Monobasic as the active ingredient.
+Inactive components include water for injection and sodium hydroxide (used for pH adjustment).

 Description